Completion theorem for equivariant $K$-theory: The Atiyah-Segal completion theorem

 The lemma follows immediately from the claim.
 The $R(T)$-module structure on each $\sK_p(X_T)$ is given by taking the inverse limit of the $R(T)$-modules $K_p(X^i_T)$.
-It follows from ~\eqref{eqn:K-trivial} and ~\eqref{eqn:Borel-complete-T2} that there is a natural strict isomorphism of inverse systems of $R(T)$-modules
+It follows from ~\eqref{eqn:K-trivial} and ~\eqref{eqn:Borel-complete-T2} that there is a strict isomorphism of pro-$R(T)$-modules